County Loan Limits

 Located near the center of Alabama, Lowndes County is the perfect place for those looking for a quiet spot to settle down.
-Home to some of the most beautiful natural areas, Lowndes County is the perfect place for nature-lovers.
-The excellent schools of Lowndes County assure that every child will receive the great education they deserve.
+Home to some of the most beautiful natural areas, the county is the perfect place for nature-lovers.
+The excellent schools assure that every child will receive the great education they deserve.
 Be sure to check out all of the interesting historical landmarks for some fun and education!
 The county was officially formed on January 20, 1830, and was named after William Lowndes, who was a South Carolina statesmen.
 The current population of the county is 10,703.

 You are sure to get some of the best views of the Alabama landscape in Lowndes County.
 Home to many great city parks, Lowndes County offers everything you need for a nice day out with your family, including playgrounds, swing set, picnic shelters, and much more!
-Have your next party or family gathering at one of the beautiful parks in Lowndes County.
+Have your next party or family gathering at one of the beautiful parks.
 For some of the best hiking and biking opportunities, be sure to check out the Selma to Montgomery National Historic Trail.
 The Selma to Montgomery National Historic Trail possesses a lot of Civil Rights history.
-Be sure to also check out all of the beautiful campsites in Lowndes County.
+Be sure to also check out all of the beautiful campsites.

 The schools of Lowndes County only hire the most qualified and helpful teachers and administrators.
 Your child is sure to receive a great education in the county, thanks to all of the excellent classes, educational resources, and updated computer systems.
 There are also many clubs and athletic programs, which children of all ages are welcome to join, including basketball, volleyball, band, academic team, and many more.
 Be sure to attend all of the exciting sporting events held in Lowndes County to cheer on your local team!